Namaeus/Codesign_ReadMe/cd_multicharacter.md

 **esx_skin**

-*There are 2 different versions for esx_skin, `loadskin2` and `loadskin3`.
+There are 2 different versions for esx_skin, `'skinchanger:loadskin2'` and `'skinchanger:loadskin3'`.
 Both edited for different versions of esx_skin and skinchanger.
 You should try use `skinchanger:loadSkin2` first.

-> If your Config.SkinScript is set to `’esx’` then copy and paste this block of code below into the client side of your `skinchanger` resource.
+> If your `Config.Skinresource` is set to `’esx’` then copy and paste this block of code below into the client side of your `skinchanger` resource.

 	RegisterNetEvent('skinchanger:loadSkin2')
 	AddEventHandler('skinchanger:loadSkin2', function(multipedID, skin)